Nitesh-Bhardwaj-git/social_media/README.md

 ## Features
 - Responsive, colorful UI with Tailwind CSS
 - User registration, login, and profile management
-- Create, edit, and delete posts with images and videos
+- Create, edit, and delete posts with images
 - Like and comment on posts (AJAX-powered)
 - Reply to comments, like replies
 - Follow/unfollow users, friend requests, and mutuals